Frequently Asked Questions

 Which sequencer should I use – Miseq, Nextseq or Novaseq?

-The Miseq is suited to organisms with smaller genomes (eg. viruses and bacteria) or targeted sequencing of smaller areas in organisms with larger genomes (eg. amplicon sequencing).
-The Nextseq offers a similar number of reads to 2 lanes of the Hiseq and, depending on the experiment, can be more economical to use than the Novaseq.
-For modest sized projects we can help you make this decision by discussing the merits of each sequencer in relation to the project aims and budget.
+With up to 25m reads, the Miseq is suited to organisms with smaller genomes (eg. viruses and bacteria) or targeted sequencing of smaller areas in organisms with larger genomes (eg. amplicon sequencing).
+The Nextseq offers up to 400m reads and the Novaseq from 800m (SP flowcell) up to 10b (S4 flowcell) reads.
+We can help you make this decision by discussing the merits of each sequencer in relation to the project aims and budget.

 How much starting DNA / RNA do I need?